-- one minute of keypad inactivity. - pressing the UNLOCK $\stackrel{\frown}{\rightrightarrows}$ control on the remote entry transmitter. - the ignition is turned to the 3 (ON) position.
+- one minute of keypad inactivity. - pressing the UNLOCK $\triangle$ control on the remote entry transmitter. - the ignition is turned to the 3 (ON) position.

-Unlocking and locking the doors using keyless entry
+Unlocking and locking the doors, liftgate and liftgate window using keyless entry

-To unlock the driver's door, enter the factory set 5-digit code or your personal code.
+To unlock the driver's door, enter the factory set 5-digit code or one of the vehicle's personal codes.
 Each number must be pressed within five seconds of each other.
 The interior lamps will illuminate.

-To unlock all doors, press the 3 • 4 control within five seconds.
+To unlock all doors and liftgate, press the 3 • 4 control within five seconds.